wellecks/lm-evaluation-harness/docs/isabelle_setup.md

 end
 ```
+We will use this working directory and file in the next step.

 #### Setup a `config.json`

-Next, we need to specify the path to Isabelle, the working directory, and the theory file.
+Next, we need to specify the path to Isabelle, the working directory, and the working file (theory file). \
 These are used to initialize a working Isabelle instance.
 This links components 1 and 2.

-To do so, specify a `isabelle_checker` field in `configs/config/minif2f_isabelle.json`.
+To do so, specify a `isabelle_checker` field in `configs/config/minif2f_isabelle.json`. \
 For example (here, the home directory `~` is `/home/seanw`):
 ```json
 {
     "minif2f_isabelle": {